miltorg/KingStation/pkg/android/phoenix/sideload/README.md

 Implements a Gradle build based on the existing phoenix sources.

-It is currently only useful for running and debugging the RetroArch frontend in Android Studio.
+It is currently only useful for running and debugging the KingStation frontend in Android Studio.
 This is caused by the fact that this build can't support the same older API level that the old Ant based build does.
 The minimum supported API level for this build is 16.
 Also this will not build the mips variant cause support for this architecture has long been removed from the Android NDK.